 The First Shots

-The first shots of the British Army on the Western Front were fired on August 22nd outside of Mons, Belgium by the 4th Royal Irish Dragoon Guards.
+The first shots of the British Army on the Western Front were fired on August 22nd outside of Mons, Belgium, by the 4th Royal Irish Dragoon Guards.
 At the outbreak of war Britain had sent a small army (the British Expeditionary Force) of 70,000 soldiers to oppose the German armies invading France and Belgium.
 This Force included four Irish Cavalry regiments and nine Irish Infantry battalions.
-Artillery pieces such as the 18 pounder field gun pictured here would have been used to during World War I and armed by 10 soldiers.
-The 18 pounder was also used by the British during the Easter Rising and the Irish Civil war.
+Artillery pieces such as the 18 pounder field gun pictured here would have been used during World War I and armed by 10 soldiers.
+The 18 pounder was also used by the British during the Easter Rising and the Irish Civil War.

 War On The Somme

 In 1916, the British Army undertook a major offensive on the Western Front in the valley of the River Somme.
 Soldiers of the Ulster Division were prominent in the battle; several other Irish units also took part.
 However barbed wire, machine guns and artillery made the attacking infantryman’s chances of survival slim, despite all his courage and training.
 The scarf pictured here was worn by John McLoughlin who was just 16 when he joined the Royal Irish Rifles.
 During the Battle of the Somme, John was shot in the spine.
 He died shortly before his 20th birthday due to his wounds from the battle.